MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ni-sidebandaudio-ioctl_sbaud_set_volume.md

 ### Major Code:  [IRP_MJ_DEVICE_CONTROL](/windows-hardware/drivers/kernel/irp-mj-device-control)

 ## -description

+The IOCTL_SBAUD_SET_VOLUME IOCTL is used to set the volume.

 This control codes used by an audio driver when cooperating with the Audio class drivers to operate a Sideband connection.